 On the average, the people that read the headline of a post are five times as many as those that read the body.
-He also stated that one who spends 80 cents of every dollar bill just by writing the headline.
-This statement is powerful.
+One spends 80 cents of every dollar bill just for writing the headline.

 Now, it is easier to create headlines on LinkedIn that are performing excellently using an approach that is research-based.
-Ten thousand of the posts that were shared most on LinkedIn were analyzed by BuzzSumo, and there were terrific discoveries.
+Ten thousand posts that were shared most on LinkedIn were analyzed by BuzzSumo, and there were some terrific discoveries.
 For example, using the following keywords will automatically lead to the more exceptional performance of the headline.

-- The word “successful” – this word fueled around 416 shares on average.
+“Successful” fueled around 416 shares on average.

 2. Lower the level of reading